GeoMOER/FORCE/docs/units/_unit01/unit01-03_why_coregistration.md

 # FORCE provides a solution to this problem - Coregistration

 FORCE uses Landsat images as a baseline to fix the geolocation of Sentinel-2 images.
-The aggregated Landsat time series (i.e. a "base image", check out the next section in this unit), are very robust to average out the error.
+The aggregated Landsat time series (i.e. a "base image", check out the next section in this unit) are very robust to average out the error.
-FORCE uses a modfied Landsat Sentinel Registration (LSReg algorithm) to automatically coregister large amounts of Sentinel-2 imageries using the "near infrared multiannual monthly averaged" Landsat base image.
+FORCE uses a modified Landsat Sentinel Registration (LSReg algorithm) to automatically coregister large amounts of Sentinel-2 imagery using the "near infrared multiannual monthly averaged" Landsat base image.
-This algorithm has been explained in detail by [Ruffin et al 2021](https://ieeexplore.ieee.org/abstract/document/9057384/authors#authors){:target="_blank"}.
+This algorithm was explained in detail by [Ruffin et al 2021](https://ieeexplore.ieee.org/abstract/document/9057384){:target="_blank"}.